waynodiablo/Oystercard/yelp.md

 end
 ```

-This sets up @restaurant and @review which get passed into the 'new review' form in the next step.
+This sets up `@restaurant` and `@review` instance variables which get passed into the 'new review' form in the next step.

 Keep following the errors RSpec is giving you.
 Now we need a view: